knpuniversity/oauth/knpu/security.rst

 matches the string that we set in the session exactly.
 If it doesn't, let's render an error page: this could be an attack::

-    TODO: Code: Security: Checking the state parameter
+    public function receiveAuthorizationCode(Application $app, Request $request)
+    {
+        if ($request->get('state') !== $request->getSession()->get('oauth.state')) {
+            return $this->render(
+                'failed_authorization.twig',
+                array('response' => array(
+                    'error_description' => 'Your session has expired.
+Please try again.'
+                ))
+            );
+        }

+        // ...
+    }

+Using the ``state`` parameter is just like using a CSRF token with a form: it prevents XSS attacks.

 When we log in now, it all still works perfectly.

-Using the ``state`` parameter is just like using a CSRF token with a form: it prevents XSS attacks.
 Imagine I start the authorization process, but use a browser plugin to prevent COOP from redirecting me back to TopCluck.
 Then, I post the redirect URL with my valid authorization code to a forum somewhere, maybe embedded in an image tag.
 Assuming you're logged into TopCluck, when you view this page, the image tag will make a request to TopCluck, which exchanges the authorization code for an access token in the background.

 So what?
 Well, ``CoopOAuthController`` would end up saving your ``coopUserId`` to the attacker's TopCluck account.
 This means when